Human-Lambdas/human-lambdas/README.md

 ## Upload CSV files

-To upload CSV files you have to `POST` a message including the file to `/workflow/<workflow-id>/upload/`
+To upload CSV files you have to `POST` a message including the file to `/workflows/<workflow-id>/upload/`

+## Get list of Tasks

+To get the list of tasks in a given workflow you should do call a `GET` to the endpoint `/workflows/<workflow-id>/tasks/`

+## Retrieve and UpdateTask

+To retrieve a task you can either call a `GET` to the endpoint `/workflows/<workflow-id>/tasks/next` and this will give a incomplete task.

+Another way is to retrieve a specific task and that is by doing a `GET` to the endpoint `/workflows/<workflow-id>/tasks/<task-id>`, if you do a `PATCH` to this endpoint you will be able to update the task.
+You will only be able to update the output.